-Where are the best new restaurants in Auckland for 2021?
+Where are the best new restaurants in Auckland?
 That’s never been a more important question, especially for Aussie travellers who haven’t been able to fly across the ditch to New Zealand for quite some time.

-That obviously changes now that the highly touted Trans-Tasman travel bubble has been enacted, so getting across this all-important dining knowledge is paramount.
+That obviously changes now that international travel is back on the cards and New Zealand is open for fully vaccinated Australians, so getting across this all-important dining knowledge is paramount.
 Fortunately, you’ve got this list to get you up to speed on what’s new and notable in Auckland – New Zealand’s biggest city, and the most likely hub for anyone travelling to either the North Island or South Island.

 Ahi, Auckland CBD

-Ben Bayly, the multi-award winning chef behind The Grove, Baduzzi, and Aosta, has given Auckland one of it’s biggest openings in recent years with Ahi.
-Located in Commercial Bay, the new restaurant translates traditional Māori cooking techniques and native ingredients in a glistening modern building perhaps best known for international food offerings.
+Ben Bayly, the multi-award-winning chef behind The Grove, Baduzzi, and Aosta, has given Auckland one of its biggest openings in recent years with Ahi.
+Located in Commercial Bay, the new restaurant translates traditional Māori cooking techniques and native ingredients into a glistening modern building perhaps best known for its multitude of international food offerings.

 Having something distinctly connected to Aotearoa’s culinary heritage in Commercial Bay, contrasted amongst the stack of multicultural eats, is a statement in itself.
 The food, more so.
 Expect snacks like a scampi hotdog, tahr tartare with fermented hot sauce and summer flower, and more substantial dishes like charcoaled half crayfish served with tomato butter, crispy capers, and pancetta.
-Meat lovers get a huge nod with mains like a wagyu beef short rib, hanger and tendon all served with salsa verde and leek sushi, and the mighty woodfired grass-fed beef priced at NZ$80 (~AU$73) per 500g.
+Meat lovers get a huge nod with mains like a 500g Black Angus with sides and hot smoked Japanese quail served with Raglan coconut yoghurt, tomatillo kasuni and carrot garum for.

 Address: Commercial Bay Level 2/7 Queen Street, Auckland CBD, Auckland 1010, New Zealand